astropy/astropy-APEs/APE14.rst

 “intermediate frames” as used in gWCS or the LSST transform systems.
 This APE is only intended to define a clear API for converting from pixel coordinates to a specific end set of “world” coordinates (as defined above).
-This APE doesn't focus on how to get intermediate frames if they are present, or combining together multiple steps of a transformation - while such functionality is useful and should be *compatible* with this APE's interface, an API for these operations is out-of-scope for this APE.
+This APE doesn't focus on how to get intermediate frames if they are present, or how to combine together multiple steps of a transformation - while such functionality is useful and should be *compatible* with this APE's interface, an API for these operations is out-of-scope for this APE.
 This APE also does not address how to